DLR-SC/GitLab-Corpus/README.md

 [python-gitlab docs](https://python-gitlab.readthedocs.io/en/stable/cli.html#content).
 The tool can be run using the command `corpus`.

-Running the command using the `--help` parameter, will print the help page.
+Running the command using the `--help` parameter or without any parameter, will print the help page.